 Our core principle is to protect and care for places so nature and people can thrive.
 Sustainable livestock farming is good for nature, carbon and people and we will continue to support tenant farmers to achieve these aims.

 Policy on bovine TB is devolved to governments in England, Scotland, Wales and Northern Ireland.

 Culling over large areas is only taking place in England.
 The policy of the Welsh Government involves designating areas as low, intermediate or high in terms of TB risk and includes measures such as annual testing of cattle, the closer control of cattle movements, quick isolation of reactors (bTB infected cattle), penalties for late bTB testing and, until recently, vaccination of badgers.
 We’ve been strongly supportive of this multi-pronged approach.

 In Northern Ireland, we’ve been supportive of the Test, Vaccinate or Remove trial and we are very interested in the outcomes of the five-year programme, which is designed to provide locally relevant scientific evidence to inform decision making.

 Find out more about the work the team are doing to care for wildlife at Brockhampton, including a project to create a new home for a family of badgers.

-Find out how the Porlock Vale Riverlands project on Exmoor is creating a natural ecosystem to prevent flooding and encourage a wider habitat to attract wildlife.
+Find out how the Porlock Vale Riverlands project on Exmoor has created a natural ecosystem to prevent flooding and encourage a wider habitat to attract wildlife.